 Convolutional neural networks have been the talk of image recognition in recent years.
 While the computer vision community focused on deep learning and convolutional neural networks, Google introduced Soli radars last year.
 Project Soli utilizes radar technology to interpret small movements such as hand gestures with sensors.
 Now a team from the University of St. Andrews is incorporating machine learning to Soli radars to recognize and classify materials and objects.
-Named RadarCat, the demo video illustrates potential use cases and future works in progress for this amazing technology.
+Named RadarCat, the demo video illustrates potential Applications and future works in progress for this amazing technology.

 - RadarCat (Radar Categorization for Input and Interaction) sends radar signals and uses machine learning to recognize objects.
 It can also predict materials to distinguish between plastic cups from porcelain ones.

 - The creators of RadarCat see it opening new opportunities in navigation for blind users, improving consumer interaction, facilitating industrial automation such as automatic recycling and laboratory process control.